oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/namespace-management.md

   at the time the chart is installed or upgraded.
-- If you later create namespaces that match a `List`, `LabelSelector`, or `RegExp` selector then the operator will _not_ have privilege in these namespaces until you upgrade the Helm release.
+- If you later create namespaces that match a `List`, `LabelSelector`, or `RegExp` selector _then the operator will not have privilege in these namespaces until you upgrade the Helm release_.
-- You can resolve this issue by performing a `helm upgrade` on an already installed operator Helm release, for example:
+  You can resolve this issue by performing a `helm upgrade` on an already installed operator Helm release, for example:
   ```shell
   $ helm upgrade \